MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/create-virtual-tables-using-connectors.md

 To create a virtual table, you must have a Microsoft Dataverse license through Power Apps or Microsoft Dynamics 365.
 Microsoft 365 or Teams licenses can't be used to create virtual tables.

-## Steps to create a virtual table in Power Apps for SQL, SharePoint or Salesforce
+## Create a virtual table in Power Apps for SQL, SharePoint or Salesforce

 Creating a virtual table in Power Apps (make.powerapps.com) using the virtual connector provider includes the following steps: